Farewell Paris, Hello London!

 Alan Hull of Lindisfarne dies of a heart attack on 18th November, aged 50.

-The Princess of Wales admits to an adulterous affair with James Hewitt in a Panorama interview with Martin Bashir on 20th November.
+The Princess of Wales admits to an adulterous affair with her riding instructor James Hewitt in a Panorama interview with Martin Bashir broadcast on Monday, 20th November.

 On Wednesday, 22nd November, after a 31-day trial, Rosemary West is sentenced to 10 terms of life imprisonment for the murder of nine young women, including her daughter Heather and stepdaughter Charmaine.